ocaml/ocaml.org/data/tutorials/gs_00_up_and_running.md

-For **Visual Studio Code**, and other editors support the Language Server Protocol, we use the OCaml language server, which was installed when we installed opam earlier.
+For **Visual Studio Code**, and other editors support the Language Server Protocol, we use the OCaml language server, which was installed when we installed opam earlier (`ocaml-lsp-server`).

 Now, we install the OCaml Platform Visual Studio Code extension from the Visual Studio Marketplace.

-Upon first loading an OCaml source file, you may be prompted to select the toolchain in use: pick the version of OCaml you are using, e.g. 4.11.1 from the list.
+Upon first loading an OCaml source file, you may be prompted to select the toolchain in use.
+Pick the version of OCaml you are using, e.g., 5.0.0~alpha1 from the list.
 Now, help is available by hovering over symbols in your program:

 ![Visual Studio Code](/media/tutorials/vscode.png)